Naser Tahmasb

 Naser Tahmasb (ناصر طهماسب; 16 December 1939 – 22 December 2023) was an Iranian voice actor, announcer, and dubbing manager.

 Life and career

 Tahmasb entered the field of dubbing in 1956 and worked on both foreign and Iranian films.
 In the eighties, he was known as Harold Lloyd, Jack Nicholson, Gary Cooper, Michael Caine, Steve McQueen and Dustin Lee Hoffman' constant voiceover and appeared in several films of these actors have spoken.

+Death

 Tahmasb died on 22 December 2023, at the age of 84.